The 23 Most Magical Caves in the United States

 Composed of three magical layers, the Blanchard Springs Caverns in Arkansas is a breathtaking example of a "living" cave system, with formations like stalactites, stalagmites, columns, and flowstones still changing and growing along the cavern walls.
 Visitors can expect a playful romp around in the red clay mud and an amazing view of the natural world in action.

-Pro tip: For the quintessential southern vacation, book a room at Arkansas’ majestic Wildflower Bed & Breakfast, boasting cozy rooms, nearby shops and restaurants, and a delicious homecooked breakfast on its rustic front porch.
+Pro tip: For the quintessential southern vacation, book a room at Arkansas' majestic Wildflower B&B, boasting cozy rooms and daily delicious home-cooked breakfast on its rustic front porch.

 Ape Cave; Skamania County, Washington